danielwe/vim-nvtags/README.md

 All searches are case insensitive.

-Note that the searches perform prefix matches: `:NVTagsQuery #tag1` will also match files tagged with `#tag12`, `#tag123`, and so on, and `:NVTagsQuery !#tag2` will only match files not tagged with any of `#tag23`, `#tag234`, and so on.
+Note that the search terms match on substrings: `:NVTagsQuery #tag1` will also match files tagged with `#tag12`, `#tag123`, and so on, and `:NVTagsQuery !#tag2` will only match files not tagged with any of `#tag23`, `#tag234`, and so on.
 This can be used to flexibly support hierarchical tagging: `#tag1` matches both `#tag1/subtag1` and